-We are frequently asked if there is any benefit in using camel milk to deal with the symptoms of autism.
+We are frequently asked if there is any benefit in using camel milk or reconstituted camel milk powder to deal with the symptoms of autism.
 You may have seen articles and advertisements from other countries touting the medicinal effects of camel milk in this area, with some going so far as to claim a cure.
 In Australia, we have much higher standards of proof, and our health authorities are vigilant when it comes to such claims as unfortunately, autism is one of those areas where unscrupulous opportunists can take advantage of those desperately seeking a cure or alleviation of symptoms.

 So here is what the research is showing so far ...

 In 2013, researchers from the King Saud University, Riyadh, Saudi Arabia published an article in the journal Evidence-based Complementary and Alternative Medicine, a New York publication.
 In their study, “Camel Milk as a Potential Therapy as an Antioxidant in Autism Spectrum Disorder (ASD)[i]” the researchers were looking firstly at the significant role that oxidative stress played in the cause and effects of neurological diseases, including autism spectrum disorder.
 They then measured the effect of camel milk consumption on oxidative stress biomarkers[ii] in autistic children.
 All their measured parameters showed positive change after camel milk consumption, including behavioural measurement using the improved Childhood Autism Rating Scale.